aug2uag/Guidelines/README.md

 	$ npm install
 	$ node script.js

-you may pass json as an argument or save `json.json` to directory
+you may pass json as an argument if not saved to directory

 	$ sh ./post.sh '{"optional": "json"}'